- Email: Connie.Fickel@lewisbrisbois.com

 - Fax: 213.250.7900

 Connie M. Fickel is a partner in the Los Angeles office of Lewis Brisbois and is co-chair of the firm’s Professional Liability Practice and chair of the firm’s Securities Litigation & FINRA Practice.
-Ms. Fickel represents investment advisors, registered representatives, accountants, actuaries, ERISA fiduciaries, lawyers, and insurance agents and brokers.
+Ms. Fickel represents investment advisors, registered representatives, accountants, actuaries, ERISA fiduciaries, lawyers, directors and officers, and insurance agents and brokers.
 Ms. Fickel has tried cases to verdict and decision in state and federal courts, as well as in FINRA arbitration.
 She has successfully defended claims involving a variety of alternative investments, annuities, options, and other investment products and strategies.
 Ms. Fickel has also successfully defended cases across the country involving insurance agents and brokers in cases involving negligence, breach of contract, and misrepresentation with respect to the procurement of various insurance products.
 She also represents clients in civil and administrative enforcement actions.